 Address: Via Regina, 2, 22016 Tremezzina CO

 Villa Carlotta is a breathtaking estate in Tremezzina on the picturesque Lake Como.
+It’s one of the best villas in the Como area.
 The estate covers an area of 70,000 m2 (17 acres) and features a museum and breathtaking gardens.
 You can visit Villa Carlotta by purchasing tickets online or through a tour.

 The architect designed a simple yet elegant building with an Italian garden adorned with sculptures, stairs, and fountains.
 The villa changed hands several times over the years, and each owner added a unique touch to it.